xenhim/eosc-pool/README.md

     "purgeOnly": false
   },

-  // Check health of each geth node in this interval "upstreamCheckInterval": "5s",
+  // Check health of each eosc node in this interval "upstreamCheckInterval": "5s",

-  /* List of geth nodes to poll for new jobs.
+  /* List of eosc nodes to poll for new jobs.
 Pool will try to get work from
     first alive one and check in background for failed to back up.
     Current block template of the pool is always cached in RAM indeed.
   */